podium-lib/test-utils/README.md

 This module contain the following utils:

  * [PodletServer](/lib/podlet-server) - A dummy Podlet server with misc hooks to tap into manipulate the server on the fly.
+ * [destinationObjectStream](/lib/stream-utils) - A stream util to pipe Objects into.
+Calls a callback with all Objects streamed into it when done.

  ## License